David Gilmour: Awards and honours

 Gilmour was appointed a Commander of the Order of the British Empire (CBE) in the 2003 Birthday Honours, "for services to music".
 The award was presented to him at Buckingham Palace, on 7 November that year.

 On 22 May 2008, he won the 2008 Ivor Novello Lifetime Contribution Award, recognising his excellence in music writing.
 Later that year, he was recognised for his outstanding contribution to music by the Q Awards.
-He dedicated his award to Pink Floyd keyboardist Richard Wright, who died in September 2008.
+He dedicated his award to the Pink Floyd keyboardist, Richard Wright, who died in September 2008.
 On 11 November 2009, Gilmour received an honorary doctorate from Anglia Ruskin University.

 Charity work

 Gilmour has supported charities including Oxfam, the European Union Mental Health and Illness Association, Greenpeace, Amnesty International, the Lung Foundation, Nordoff-Robbins music therapy, Teenage Cancer Trust, and People for the Ethical Treatment of Animals (PETA).
 In May 2003, Gilmour sold his house in Little Venice to the ninth Earl Spencer and donated the proceeds worth £3.6 million to Crisis to help fund a housing project for the homeless.
 He has been named a vice-president of the organisation.
 He donated £25,000 to the Save the Rhino foundation in exchange for Douglas Adams's name suggestion for the album that became The Division Bell.

 On 20 June 2019, Gilmour auctioned 120 of his guitars for charity, at Christie's in New York, including his Black Strat, his #0001 and early 1954 Stratocasters, and his 1955 Les Paul.
 The Black Strat sold for $3,975,000, making it the most expensive guitar ever sold at auction.
 The auction raised $21,490,750, with the proceeds going to the environmentalist charity ClientEarth.